RECHARGE Your Soul

 This area is steeped in a rich heritage that blends Anishinaabe tradition, pioneering figures and present day creatives.

-Curve Lake First Nation has one of the few, First Nation owned and operated Cultural Centres in Ontario.
+Curve Lake First Nation has one of the few First Nation owned and operated Cultural Centres in Ontario.
 The Centre is open year round and offers various collections and exhibits, educational and cultural sensitivity workshops and archiving.
 All are invited to their annual Pow Wow in September to honour their ancestors and uphold this sacred tradition.
-The Whetung Ojibwa Centre is frequented by locals and visitors alike for fine art and handcrafts.

 Experience the tranquility of Kinomaage-Waapkong (Petroglyphs Provincial Park) – Canada’s largest known concentration of Aboriginal rock carvings.
 The glyphs at this sacred teaching site depict turtles, snakes, birds, humans and more.
 Begin your visit at the Learning Place interpretive centre where you will be greeted by a member of Curve Lake First Nation.
 This day use park is open from May to October.